usmanfarooq619/usmanfarooq619/README.md

 ### Hi there, I'm Muhammad Usman  👋

 ## I'm a Research Student, Kaggler, Data Enthusiast, and ML Engineer!
-- 🔭 I’m currently working on a [Birdcall Identification][link]!
+- 🔭 I’m currently working as a DataScientist at [ADDO AI][link]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 📫 How to reach me **usmanfarooq.ai@gmail.com**
-- ⚡ Fun fact: I love to Read and Socialize !
+- ⚡ Fun fact: I love to Read,Socialize and play Dota2 !

 ### Connect with me: